Australian Government Architecture

 • Publish an AI transparency statement and keep it updated

-Make publicly available a statement outlining their approach to AI adoption and use within 90 days of the policy taking effect.
+Make publicly available a statement outlining their approach to AI adoption and use by 28 February 2025 (within 6 months of the policy taking effect).

 Review and update AI transparency statement annually or sooner, should the agency make significant changes to their approach to AI.